MagdyLouka/Quick-files-collect/README.md

-# Quick-files-copying
+# Quick-files-collect
-by runing this script, the files of a certain extension that is chosen interactievely in all the sub-directories of the current working directory will be copied to new single directory.
+by runing this script, the files of a certain extension that is chosen interactievely in all the sub-directories of the current working directory will be collected and copied to new single directory.

 To run:
 > bash copying.bash